Universality classes of thermalization for mesoscopic Floquet systems: Theory

 Finally, we have the case of $\omega \propto N$ ($\alpha = 1$).
 In this case, the frequency $\omega$ is extensive and corresponds to transitions between different \textit{energy densities} $e$; thus we denote $\Delta e \equiv \frac{\omega}{N}$ in the rest of this paper.
 Since $\omega$ is extensive in this case, it is not generally true that the system thermalizes to the same average energy density as infinite temperature in the $N\to\infty$ limit, even when it does equilibrate across Floquet zones (Floquet thermalizes).
 This is because the final energy distribution resides on a ladder of different energy densities, and the infinite temperature energy density ($e=0$) is not generally one of them (see Fig.~\ref{fig:sign_entropy} for a demonstration).

 This brings us to an important point: Floquet thermalization (also referred to as Floquet heating) refers to reaching the appropriate equilibrium ensemble with energies distributed either according to the uniform infinite temperature ensemble or the appropriate ladder ensemble.
-The ladder ensemble is always a distinct ensemble from infinite temperature, and need not even have the same average energy density as infinite temperature.
-Thus, Floquet thermalization does \emph{not} imply that the system thermalizes to infinite temperature, even on average.
+The ladder ensemble is always a distinct ensemble from infinite temperature, and need not even have the same average energy density as infinite temperature. \emph{Thus, Floquet thermalization does not imply that the system thermalizes to infinite temperature, even on average.}

 Some comments are in order before concluding this section.
 When defining the ladder ensemble, we considered energies defined according to $H_\mathrm{eff}$, the most optimal quasi-local truncation of $H_F$.
 In this case, the energy defined by $H_\mathrm{eff}$ is conserved modulo $\omega$ to a precision of $\sim\Gamma$ set by the heating rate.
-However, if $H_\mathrm{eff}$ is not chosen optimally--- for instance, if energy is defined with respect to the leading term $H_0$---then the precision is lower and the width of the rungs is accordingly broader, as discussed in App.~\ref{app:Heff}.
+However, if $H_\mathrm{eff}$ is not chosen optimally---for instance, if energy is defined with respect to the leading term $H_0$---then the precision is lower and the width of the rungs is accordingly broader, as discussed in App.~\ref{app:Heff}.
 Likewise, if we consider thermalization of generic initial states (instead of eigenstates of $U_F$), then the energy uncertainty of the initial state also contributes to the broadening of the rungs.
 A typical product initial state has energy uncertainty $\propto \sqrt{N}$, and hence requires $\omega \sim N^\alpha$ with $\alpha > \frac{1}{2}$ to resolve the rungs of the ladder for large enough $N$.
-In this case, the crossover from the featureless infinite temperature ensemble to the ladder ensemble happens at $\omega_{\rm ladder}(N)\sim \sqrt{N}$.
+In this case, the crossover from the featureless infinite temperature ensemble to the ladder ensemble happens at $\omega_{\rm ladder}(N)\sim \sqrt{N}$ and it does not sharpen up in the large-$N$ limit.

 In sum, in this section we've discussed different Floquet thermal ensembles that are relevant for the different ways in which a system can Floquet thermalize.
 This has been in the context of mesoscopic systems, but also using the notion of nonstandard large-$N$ limits, with $N$-dependent frequencies, that help us sharply distinguish the different regimes.
 As also mentioned, beyond a certain scale $\omega_{\rm loc} \propto N$, Floquet thermalization does not occur and the effect of the drive is perturbative for almost all eigenstates.
 In those cases, energy is localized to the microcanonical window of states near the initial energy, which is conserved.